Environmental, Health, and Safety Programs

 Wellhead Protection Program

 The University of Notre Dame Utilities Department operates and manages the campus potable water system.
-The University received Indiana Department of Environmental Management (IDEM) approval for its Phase I Wellhead Protection Plan (WHPP) in 2004.
-The Phase I plan includes a delineation study and management strategies to prevent groundwater contamination.
-A copy of the IDEM-approved Phase I WHPP is available for onsite review at the Utilities Department, 100 Facilities Building.
-The Phase II WHPP, due in 2011, will document implementation of the Phase I WHPP and update any management strategy needed to improve the continued protection of the campus water system.
+The University received Indiana Department of Environmental Management (IDEM) approval for its initial Wellhead Protection Plan (WHPP) in 2004 and the University subsequently updated the plan in 2011 and 2016.
+The WHPP consists of management strategies to prevent groundwater contamination, as well as a delineation of the University’s Wellhead Protection Area (WHPA).
+The WHPA is determined through extensive groundwater modeling and establishes the geographical boundary that the University is committed to protect from groundwater contamination.
+A copy of the IDEM-approved WHPP is available for onsite review at the Utilities Department, 100 Facilities Building.
+A map of the University’s WHPA can be found here:

 National Pollution Discharge Elimination System